twilio/twilio-client.js/README.md

 they arrive.

 ## Twilio's JavaScript Voice SDK 2.0 is now GA!
 This repository contains an outdated version of Twilio's Javascript Client SDK.
-We 2.0 as Generally Available.
+We have now released 2.0 as Generally Available.
 You can find the new repository containing the JavaScript Voice SDK 2.0 [here](https://github.com/twilio/twilio-voice.js).

 This new major version cleans up a lot of the legacy API, such as:
 - Removing deprecated methods